varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 HISTORY
 =======

-This document was written by Martin Blix Grydeland.
+This document was initially written by Martin Blix Grydeland and amended by others.

 COPYRIGHT